madebysid/mookit-app/README.md

 #### General Instructions for building APKs:

 1. Edit the buildConfig.json at the root with desired preferences.
 2. Place desired Icon & Splash Screen in the resources directory.
-Icons must be 192 x 192px & Splash screens may be 2208 x 2208px (With the main content within a 1200 x 1200px box in the center )
+Icons must be 192 x 192px & Splash screens must be 2208 x 2208px (With the main content within a 1200 x 1200px box in the center )
 3. Run: `gulp build`